cifiuqa/addon-docs/docs/index.md

 You can find the documentation pages on the left.
 ---
 `Documentation`
 : This contains the information about the SCP:RP API functions, which you normally wouldn't find within other Roblox environments.

 `Roblox Integration`
 : This contains information about how you can interact with normal Roblox functions with SCP:RP addons, which you cannot find in the default documentation.

 `Examples`
 : This contains various code snippets and examples which can help you understand how to use different functions in the addons environment.
 You can find many more in the [discord server](https://discord.gg/cjHvAwGQY5)!

 !!! danger "AI Usage"

-    It is heavily recommended to not use ai while scripting because it steals from real programmers and can cause unoptimized code.
+    It is heavily recommended that you do not use AI to script for you.
+    AI steals *real programmers' works* for its generation and often has overall poor practices.
+    Additionally, you may encounter errors as AI are poor at coding in such environments.
+    It is much better practice to look for real programmer's works or do it yourself, support some coders!
+!!! quote
+    "Mind can create, but machine can only imitate"